Yuning827/Toothloss-extendedCox-JM/README.md

 R code for creating longitudinal trajectories of periodontal measurements of four patients

-## simulation_stable.R
+## simulation_endogenous.R

-R code for running simulation study
+R code for running simulation study assuming endogenous time-varying covariate

 The code includes:

-1. generate simulated dataset assuming a lme model for the exogenous covariate and a frailty model with positive stable distributed frailty term for the time-to-event outcome
+1. generate simulated dataset assuming a lme model for the endogenous covariate and a frailty model with positive stable distributed frailty term for the time-to-event outcome

+2. run the simulation 1000 times

+3. compare the following 4 models: a coxph model assuming that the endogenous covariate is constant, a coxme model assuming that the endogenous covariate is constant, an extended model, and a joint model

+## simulation_exogenous.R

+R code for running simulation study assuming exogenous time-varying covariate

+The code includes:

+1. generate simulated dataset assuming a frailty model with positive stable distributed frailty term and an exogenous covariate for the time-to-event outcome

 2. run the simulation 1000 times

 3. compare the following 4 models: a coxph model assuming that the exogenous covariate is constant, a coxme model assuming that the exogenous covariate is constant, an extended model, and a joint model